Towards Low-Cost and Efficient Malaria Detection: Dataset Collection Process

 In the process of understanding the problem and data collection, we contacted multiple health professionals and multiple hospitals.
 Collecting the slides of malarial infected patients and annotating them, was a challenge.
 During this process, it was discovered that, due to the low quality of visual information from the LCM, experts were reluctant to use LCM for diagnosis or annotation.
 Therefore we decided to only annotate data using HCM at 1000\textsf{x}.
 To tackle the above-mentioned challenges, we propose to capture images of malarial regions and annotations on HCM at 1000\textsf{x} and then transfer these annotations to multiple magnifications in and across microscopes.

 Dataset collection consists of multiple steps and multiple people.
 Collecting the blood-smear slides from the malarial-infected patients is itself a challenging process.
 First of all, images of malarial regions are captured by the expert hematologist, by traversing the slide on HCM at 1000\textsf{x}, along with images of the exact microscope’s x-y transnational control knobs coordinates.
 In addition, hematologist provides helps localize (dropping a pin on) the malaria-infected cells and identify their life-stage labels.
 The operator then uses this information to draw the bounding boxes.
 After that, we locate these malarial regions at multiple magnifications on both HCM and LCM.
 These localizations are manually verified.
 The complete dataset is finalized after intense efforts of several months.
 All personal information of patients has been removed to make the dataset publicly available.
 Table~\ref{table:dataset_comparison} demonstrates the comparison of our dataset with existing malaria datasets.
+None of the existing datasets capture malaria from different microscopes or at multiple magnifications.